 Known internationally for the study of Servant Leadership, Gonzaga University’s School of Leadership Studies has designed the Certificate in Servant Leadership to guide leaders in shaping organizational cultures in which people thrive.
-In this 14-week, online/on-campus course, you’ll explore Servant Leadership with a focus on application to real life.
-In the case that COVID-19 continues to limit travel, the on-campus component will be substituted by a virtual gathering.
+In this 14-week, online course, you’ll explore Servant Leadership with a focus on application to real life.
 Through company case-studies, leader interviews, group discussions, and more, you’ll not only shape your leadership identity, but develop a practical toolkit for applying Servant Leadership to your workplace and beyond.

 - Understand and articulate Servant Leadership as defined by Robert Greenleaf and modern leadership experts.

 - Recognize one’s individual, unique servant-leader identity and how it surfaces on teams and in the workplace